Some airlines embrace CO2 trade, buy permits

 But even if customers shoulder the compliance costs, not all European airlines see any value in the carbon scheme.

-"We do not agree with it and we do not believe there will be any environmental benefit," a spokesman for Ryanair, Europe's largest budget airline, told Reuters earlier this week. ($1 = 0.7826 euros)
+"We do not agree with it and we do not believe there will be any environmental benefit," a spokesman for Ryanair (RYA.I), Europe's largest budget airline, told Reuters earlier this week.

 (Reporting by Jeff Coelho)